LattePandaTeam/Docs/content/alpha_edition/get_started.md

 # Getting Started

-This document will review starting your LattePanda for the first time.
-It will go over what you need to boot up as well as instructions for getting started.
+This document will go over how to start up your LattePanda for the first time.
+It will also go over what you need for the boot-up process, as well as instructions for how to fully get started.

-## 5 Steps for Booting LattePanda
+## 5 Steps for Booting Up the LattePanda

 ### What You Will Need

 To get started, you will need the following hardware:

-* Supplied USB Type C wall adapter or other power supply (Please see the [Powering LattePanda Alpha][1] section for a list of methods to power your LattePanda)
+* The supplied USB Type C wall adapter or other power supply (Please see the [Powering LattePanda Alpha][1] section for a list of methods to use to power on your LattePanda)
 * Display cable (HDMI, eDP display)
 * Display (TV, monitor, or eDP display)
 * Input devices (Keyboard, mouse, etc.)